Hurricane Irma poses toughest test for U.S. nuclear industry since Fukushima

 "The storm surge forecasts that we have seen so far do not challenge the sites' designs," said NRC spokesman Scott Burnell.

-Both Florida reactors have previously weathered major storms.
-Turkey Point took a hit from Hurricane Andrew, a Category 5 storm, in 1992.
-Andrew damaged a smokestack at the plant.
+Both Florida plants have previously weathered major storms.
+Turkey Point took a hit from Hurricane Andrew, a Category 5 storm, in 1992, damaging a smokestack at fossil fuel plant at the site.
 Repairs cost about $90 million.

 St Lucie withstood the back-to-back impact of Hurricanes Frances (Category 2) and Jeanne (Category 3) in 2004.